Fries-byte/pistud/README.md

 ## Features (Work in Progress)

-- **Easy to use**: Pust is easy to use, like, pln, iln, fn, wo, if_stmt and cv!
+- **Easy to use**: PiStud is easy to use, like, pln, iln, fn, wo, if_stmt and cv!
-- **Usefull**: Pust is written it so that its easy to code for bigginers, it might also be usefull
+- **Usefull**: PiStud is written it so that its easy to code for bigginers, it might also be usefull
 - **Software**: Building software is slowly being implemented, and you can create windows and message boxes

 ---